rust-lang/rfcs/text/0000-is-sorted.md

 one can no longer implement `Iterator::is_sorted_by_key` with `Iterator::is_sorted_by` but would have to write a new implementation, taking care to call the key extraction method only once for each element.

+### Require `Ord` instead of only `PartialOrd`

+As proposed in this RFC, `is_sorted` only requires its elements to be `PartialOrd`.
+If two non-comparable elements are encountered, `false` is returned.
+This is probably the only useful way to define the function for partially orderable elements.

+While it's convenient to call `is_sorted()` on slices containing only partially orderable elements (like floats), we might want to use the stronger `Ord` bound:

+- Firstly, for most programmers it's probably not *immediately* clear how the function is defined for partially ordered elements (the documentation should be sufficient as explanation, though).
+- Secondly, being able to call `is_sorted` on something will probably make most programmers think, that calling `sort` on the same thing is possible, too.
+Having different bounds for `is_sorted` and `sort` thus might lead to confusion.
+- Lastly, the `is_sorted_by` function currently uses a closure which returns `Option<Ordering>`.
+This differs from the closure for `sort_by` and looks a bit more complicated than necessary for most cases.